 This feature will eliminate any previous zero calibration adjustment and display the actual signal output of the sensor at a specified oxygen concentration.
-This feature allows the user to ensure that the accumulative zero offset never exceeds 10% of the lowest range limit.
+This feature allows the user to ensure that the accumulative zero offset never exceeds 50% of the lowest range limit.
 To perform Default Zero,

-- Access the MAIN MENU by pressing the MENU key. - Advance the reverse shade cursor using the ARROW keys to highlight CALIBRATION. - Press the ENTER key to select the highlighted menu option.
+Advance the reverse shade cursor using the ARROW keys to highlight CALIBRATION.